How to Set up a Zendesk Azure DevOps Integration: The Complete 2024 Guide

 Why Integrate Azure DevOps and Zendesk?

 Integrating Azure DevOps and Zendesk enables development teams to track and manage customer issues in Zendesk directly within their development workflow in Azure DevOps.
-The support team will also have full visibility of important customer tickets improving transparency and cross-team collaborations.
+The support team will also have full visibility of important customer tickets, improving transparency and cross-team collaboration.

 Can I connect Zendesk and Azure DevOps?

 Yes, you can connect Zendesk and Azure DevOps to automate information exchange.
-Connectors that third-party plugins offer can be used to connect Zendesk with Azure DevOps.
+Connectors that third-party plugins offer can help you connect Zendesk with Azure DevOps.
 You can explore the options on their respective marketplaces.

 Exalate is an integration solution that allows you to connect Zendesk with Azure DevOps in a flexible manner.